openspending/fiscal-data-package/spec/index.md

 Data on government budgets and spending is becoming available in unprecedented quantities.
 The practice of publishing budget information as machine-readable and openly licensed data is spreading rapidly and will become increasingly standard.

-Budget Data Package is an open specification for quantitative fiscal data especially that generated during the planning and execution of budgets.
+Fiscal Data Package is an open specification for quantitative fiscal data especially that generated during the planning and execution of budgets.
 This includes both data on expenditures and revenues, as well as both aggregated data and highly granular data recording individual transactions.

 The specification is both simple and easy for publishers to use and, at the same time, sufficiently rich and structured to be useful and processable - especially machine processable - by consumers.
-In particular, Budget Data Packages are:
+In particular, Fiscal Data Packages are:

 * Made from lightweight and easily made components (CSV data, JSON metadata)
 * Structured according to a simple open standard
 * Self-documented with metadata
 * Including sufficient information to allow for automated and standardized processing and analysis

-Budget Data Package specifies the *form* for fiscal data and offers a standardized framework for the *content*.
-By giving a common *form* to budget data, Budget Data Package frees data users from the artificial obstacles created by the lack of a standard structure.
-By clarifying the *content* of budget data and recommending standard information that fiscal data should contain, Budget Data Package helps make data releases more comparable and useful.
-The Budget Data Package specification provides support for:
+Fiscal Data Package specifies the *form* for fiscal data and offers a standardized framework for the *content*.
+By giving a common *form* to budget data, Fiscal Data Package frees data users from the artificial obstacles created by the lack of a standard structure.
+By clarifying the *content* of budget data and recommending standard information that fiscal data should contain, Fiscal Data Package helps make data releases more comparable and useful.
+The Fiscal Data Package specification provides support for:

 * A simple and standard way to provide rich metadata about fiscal information - where it came from, who produced it, how it is licensed, what time period it covers etc
 * Mapping the raw "physical" model, as represented by columns in the data files, to a standardized "logical" model based around basic fiscal concepts: amounts spent, suppliers, administrative and functional classifications etc